KMDinsmore/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
+The script cycles through each valid day inserting a row that contains the
+date, total number of steps observed.
+Using this data it prints a histogram of
+the frequency of a range of total steps per day.
+Finally, it uses the table to
+calcuate and round to the nearest whole number the mean and median steps per day.

 ```r
 ##  For each day, create a sum of the total steps